HeapsIO/heaps-doc/DomKit.md

 halign : right
 valign : bottom
 ```
-Allows to override alignment for a single object in the flow
+Allows to override alignment for a single object in the flow.

 ```
 position : absolute
 position : auto
 ```
-Tells if the object position is automatically set by the flow or manually managed
+Tells if the object position is automatically set by the flow or manually managed.

 ```
 offset : 10 20